US to evaluate Impala air bag performance

 The National Highway Traffic Safety Administration began an inquiry into the issue after receiving a petition from Donald Friedman of Xprts LLC, a Santa Barbara, California, company that examines crashes.

 Friedman examined an April 2011 car crash in Hidalgo County, Texas, that severely injured an elderly man named Roberto Martinez.
-His wife Aurora was driving their 2008 Impala when it was hit by an SUV and forced into a concrete highway divider and a fixed barrier in front of the car.
+His wife Aurora, was driving their 2008 Impala when it was hit on the passenger side by an SUV and forced into a concrete highway divider.
 The passenger air bags didn't deploy, and Roberto suffered permanent brain injuries, according to a lawsuit filed by the couple against GM.
 He died about 10 months later.

 GM may be getting greater scrutiny from NHTSA after the company admitted knowing about a deadly ignition switch problem in some of its older small cars for more than a decade, yet it didn't recall them until this year.
-Eventually the company recalled 2.6 million cars such as the Chevrolet Cobalt for that problem.
-NHTSA fined GM the maximum $35 million for failing to disclose information in the case.
-Lawmakers have said the agency should have spotted the problem years earlier and forced a GM recall.
+Eventually the company recalled 2.6 million cars for that problem, and the agency fined GM the maximum $35 million for failing to disclose information in the case.

 The Martinez case was settled out of court about two years ago, said the couple's attorney, Manuel Guerra.
 He would not disclose the sum.

-The agency hasn't found any defects so far, but will seek more data from GM "in an abundance of caution," NHTSA said in documents posted Friday on its website.
+Although NHTSA's inquiry so far hasn't found any defects, the agency will seek more data from GM "in an abundance of caution," NHTSA said in documents posted Friday on its website.

 GM spokesman Alan Adler says the company will cooperate.
 He said GM did its own review and decided not to take any action, although he would not comment on the reasons for that decision.